-- 1) Authorize the Mayor to execute a contract with the County to continue animal services for the period July 1, 2008 to June 30, 2013. - 2) Authorize the expenditure of \$6,932,600 for animal services for Fiscal Year 2009. - 3) Recommend that the County review the current animal services fee schedule for possible rate increases.
+- 1. Authorize the President in his capacity under Charter section 265(i) to execute a contract with the County to continue animal services for the period July 1, 2013 to June 30, 2018 - 2.
+Authorize the expenditure of \$8,453,368 for estimated animal services for Fiscal Year 2014 - 3.
+Recommend that the County of San Diego review the current animal services fee schedule for possible rate increases

-SUMMARY:

-Animal services can be viewed as three basic functions: protecting people from animals, protecting animals from people, and putting people and animals together for the benefit of both.
-The County of San Diego has been providing animal services for the City of San Diego since 1971.
-This action provides for a new five-year agreement for Fiscal Years 2009 through 2013.
-For the first half of Fiscal Year 2009, the City and County have been operating under conditions contained in the previously expired five-year agreement.
-This action will authorize the Fiscal Year 2009 expenditure of \$6,932,600 which was approved in the Fiscal Year 2009 budget.
+SUMMARY: Animal services can be viewed as three basic functions: protecting people from animals, protecting animals from people, and putting people and animals together for the benefit of both.
+For more than 42 years, the City of San Diego has contracted with the County of San Diego to provide comprehensive animal services.
+This action provides for a new five-year agreement for Fiscal Years 2014 through 2018.
+For the first quarter of Fiscal Year 2014, the City and County have been operating under conditions contained in the previously expired five-year agreement.
+This action will authorize the Fiscal Year 2014 expenditure of \$8,453,368, which was approved in the Fiscal Year 2014 budget.

-BACKGROUND:
+BACKGROUND

-Until Fiscal Year 1999, contract amounts and service levels were negotiated, sometimes for as short a period as three months.
+The County of San Diego has been the animal services provider for the City of San Diego since 1971.
+Until Fiscal Year 1999, contract amounts and service levels were negotiated, sometimes for as short of a period as three months.
 Over the years, there were varying levels of satisfaction with the relationship, the level of funding, and the quality of services provided.
-In 1997, service levels hit a critical low.
+In 1997, service levels hit a critical low